 I am convinced that we must come to study and know ourselves

-. . . and our exceptional and capacity to become what we dream and to develop our unlimited potential for the change and understanding.
-Let us share together in that quest in the change and understanding.
+and our exceptional capacity to become what we dream and to develop our unlimited potential for the second change and understanding.
+Let us share together in that quest - MAN XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

 I thank you .